-ARTICLE 11 ENTRY ONTO PRIVATE PROPERTY FOR INSPECTION
+ARTICLE 13 ENTRY ONTO PRIVATE PROPERTY FOR INSPECTION

-- Section 11.1 RIGHT OF ENTRY.
+- Section 13.1 RIGHT OF ENTRY.
 The General Manager or other duly authorized employees of the District, bearing proper credentials and identification, and in accordance with the provisions of this Ordinance shall be permitted to enter all properties connected to the public system and easements for the purpose of inspecting, observing, testing, or auditing for the purpose of billing.
-The General Manager or other duly authorized employees are authorized to obtain information concerning processes which have been determined to have a direct bearing on the kind and source of discharge to the public system. - Section 11.2 HOLD HARMLESS.
+The General Manager or other duly authorized employees are authorized to obtain information concerning processes which have been determined to have a direct bearing on the kind and source of discharge to the public system. - Section 13.2 Section 14.2 RIGHT TO CONSTRUCT.
+The General Manager or other duly authorized employees of the District, or contractor retained by the District, bearing proper credentials and identification, and in accordance with the provisions of this Ordinance shall be permitted to perform any required construction, repairs, or alterations to any property connected to the public system to bring any portion of the private property into compliance with this Ordinance.
+The Right to Construct shall also include any required demolition, or removal of portions of the property in conflict with this resolution.
+In addition to any associated penalties or fines, the violator will bear the financial burden of any construction performed under this provision.
+In the case of any removal, or demolition of private property, the violator shall not be entitled to compensation for the affected property. - Section 13.3 HOLD HARMLESS.
 The owner or the occupant shall be held harmless for injury or death of District employees, and the District shall indemnify the owner against loss or damage to its property by District employees and against liability claims and demands for personal injury or property damage asserted against the owner, except as such may be caused by negligence or failure of the owner to maintain safe conditions.

-ARTICLE 12 VIOLATIONS & PENALTIES
+ARTICLE 14 VIOLATIONS & PENALTIES